yhannc/carsforsale/Readme.md

 	`li.class="make"` descendant elements.
 When this element is a descendant of `div.id="models"`	it may have one or more `li.class="model"` descendant elements.
-When this element is a descendant of `div.id="years"` it may have one or more `li.class="year"` descendant elements.
 When this element is a descendant of `div.id="cars"` it may have one or more `li.class="car"` descendant elements.
 - *car*